-- Bait may be used to hunt black bear between April 15 June 15. - Shooting of an ungulate, bear, wolf, or wolverine from a boat is prohibited, unless you are certified as disabled. - A indicates that additional management actions may be taken by the Federal in-season manager.
+- Bait may be used to hunt black bear between April 15 June 15. - Shooting of an ungulate, bear, wolf, or wolverine from a boat is prohibited, unless you are certified as disabled. - A A indicates that additional management actions may be taken by the Federal in-season manager.
 If you are planning to hunt on Federal land, consult the Delegation of Authority Table on page 146 for details.
 Calling the in-season manager is advisable as in-season closures can occur at any time and may not be reflected in this regulatory publication.

-Jesse Bagoyo, 5, Sitka, 2016 Student Art Contest entry
+Ian Rocheleau, 14, Kodiak, 2018-19 Student Art Contest entry

-🗕 Unit 2 / Hunting 🚃
+- Unit 2 / Hunting -

-CUSTOMARY & TRADITIONAL USE DETERMINATION HARVEST LIMITS OPEN SEASONS

-BLACK BEAR •

-All rural residents 2 bear, no more than one may be a blue or glacier bear.
+CUSTOMARY & TRADITIONAL USE OPEN SEASONS DETERMINATION BLACK BEAR HARVEST LIMITS SEASONS All rural residents 2 bear, no more than one may be a blue or glacier bear.
 Sept.
-1 - June 30

-DEER

-• Residents of Units 1A, 2 and 3 5 deer, however, no more than one may be a female deer.
+1 - June 30 DEER • Residents of Units 1, 2, 3, 4, 5 5 deer, however, no more than one may be a female deer.
 Female deer may be taken only during the period Oct.
 15 - Jan.
 31. Harvest ticket number five must be used when recording the harvest of a female deer, but may be used for recording the harvest of a male deer.
 Harvest tickets must be used in order except when recording a female deer on tag number five.
 Federal public lands on Prince of Wales Island, excluding the southeast portion (land south of the West Arm of Cholmondeley Sound draining into Cholmondeley Sound or draining eastward into Clarence Strait), are closed to hunting of deer from Aug.
 1 - Aug.
-15, except by Federally qualified sub- sistence users hunting under these regulations.
+15, except by Federally qualified subsistence users hunting under these regulations.
 July 24 - Jan.
-31

-COYOTE

-All rural residents 2 coyotes Sept.
+31 Unless otherwise restricted, non-Federally quali- fied users may only harvest up to 2 male deer.
+COYOTE All rural residents 2 coyotes Sept.
 1 - Apr.
-30

-FOX

-All rural residents 2 foxes Nov.
+30 FOX NI 1 E 1 16 All rural residents HARE 2 foxes Nov.
 1 - Feb.
-15

-HARE Channe man data Sent 1 Ann 20

-All rural residents 5 hares per day Sept.
+15 All rural residents 5 hares per day Sept.
 1 - Apr.
-30

-All rural residents 2 lynx Dec.
+30 LYNX Sept.
+1 Tipl.
+50 • All rural residents 2 lynx Dec.
 1 - Feb.
-15

-WOLF

-All rural residents 5 wolves Sept.
+15 WOLF All rural residents 5 wolves Sept.
 1 - Mar.
-31

-The Federal hunting and trapping seasons may be closed when the combined Federal-State harvest quota is reached.
+31 The Federal hunting and trapping seasons may be closed when the combined Federal-State harvest quota is reached.
 Any wolf taken in Unit 2 must be sealed within 14 days of harvest.
-Sopt.
-1 Mut.
-51

-WOLVERINE

-All rural residents 1 wolverine Nov.
+WOLVERINE All rural residents 1 wolverine Nov.
 10 - Feb.
-15

-GROUSE

-All rural residents 5 grouse per day, 10 in possession Aug.
-1 - May 15
+15 GROUSE All rural residents 5 grouse per day, 10 in possession Aug.
+1 - May 15 • All rural residents 20 ptarmigan per day, 40 in possession Aug 1 May 15 All fular residents 20 plannigan per day, 40 m possession Aug.

-PTARMIGAN

-All rural residents 20 ptarmigan per day, 40 in possession Aug.
 1 - May 15